mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework_v1.md

 Barab and Squire [-@barab_design-based_2004] describe the inherent _messiness_ of design-based research  which presents a challenge for researchers when attempting to present results in a coherent manner that is useful for other practitioners.
 There is an ongoing tension between staying closely aligned with the specific, rich context of the research, and stepping back to generalise findings without becoming lost in abstraction.
 This balance is crucial to ensure that the research is both contextually meaningful and practically applicable to broader settings.
 Hoadley and Campos [-@hoadley_design-based_2022] further explore the outcomes of DBR, including the development of design processes, the creation of domain theories, the formulation of design principles or patterns, the introduction of ontological innovations, the generation of new hypotheses, and the transformative learning experienced by researchers themselves.
 These varied outcomes highlight the broad applicability of DBR and the importance of ensuring that design processes and theoretical insights are communicated clearly to enhance the utility of research findings.

+**DBR and affordances  -  INSERTED**
+While there is a wealth of research which discusses and applies concepts of affordances and dynamic agency, often in the field of HCI, the focus is often skewed towards individual rather than on collective action [@kaptelinin_affordances_2012].

 ### DBR as an applied research process

 This section outlines key techniques used in DBR which I draw on in later chapters namely, the challenge of overcoming the tension between the rich context and generalisation of results (moved up), design narratives, and the process of rapid iterations of learning designs.